hellbox/srob-migration/content/reviews/laid-bear.md

 name = "Laid bear"
 title = "Laid bear"
 dek = "The internet lost its collective mind over an 40 year-old Canadian novel featuring a woman having an erotic relationship with a bear.
-Why do bears and sex freak people out so much?" facebookauto = "Sure, they say you can't judge a book by its cover.
+Why do bears and sex freak people out so much?" type = "Review"facebookauto = "Sure, they say you can't judge a book by its cover.
 But what about if the book is about a woman who has sexual relations with a bear?" twitterauto = "The internet lost its mind over a 40 year-old novel about a woman having an erotic relationship with a bear. " reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/bear.md"]